-Boolean: Indicates that the value must be either 0 or 1 as an ANSI string.
+Boolean: Indicates that the value is either 0 or 1 as an ANSI string.

-String: Indicates that the value must be an ANSI string that does not contain a newline.
+String: Indicates that the value is an ANSI string that does not contain a newline.

-URL: Indicates that the value must be a URL (for more information, see [RFC3986]).
+URL: Indicates that the value is a URL (for more information, see [RFC3986]).

-Numeric: Indicates that the value must be an integer between 0 and 2^32-1 expressed in decimal as an ANSI string.
+Numeric: Indicates that the value is an integer between 0 and 2^32-1 expressed in decimal as an ANSI string.

-Hexadecimal: Indicates that the value must be an integer between 0 and 2^32-1 expressed in hexadecimal as an ANSI string.
+Hexadecimal: Indicates that the value is an integer between 0 and 2^32-1 expressed in hexadecimal as an ANSI string.

-Hostname: Indicates that the value must be the name of another computer.
+Hostname: Indicates that the value is the name of another computer.
 It is allowed to be either a fully qualified domain name (FQDN) (for more information, see [RFC1035] section 3.1 or [RFC2181] section 11) or a NetBIOS (for more information, see [RFC1001]) name.